modality/charred-black/README.md

 * Only .pdf and .char file formats should be returned as responses when getting data out of the cache.
 I'll consider other formats on a case-by-case basis: for example, I'd be open to a format which could be used with Roll20.

-## Guide
+## Contribution Best Practices

-### Best Practices
+### Capital Case

-No matter what's in the book, always Capital Case for skills, traits, lifepaths and settings:
+No matter what's in the book, always use Capital Case for skills, traits, lifepaths and settings:

 e.g.
 Path Of Spite Subsetting